 The biggest concern parents and coaches have about letting their children lift weights is the myth that it will lead to bone damage and stunted growth.
 The epiphyseal plate, better known as the growth plate, is growing tissue at the end of children’s bones.
 Many fear that weightlifting will lead to the premature closing of these plates and stunted growth.
 Recent studies have found that proper strength training will not damage a child’s growth plates, stunt their growth, or affect their maximum potential size.
 The American College of Sports Medicine has said, “There is no current scientific evidence to support that early weight training will stunt a child’s growth”.
 A few studies conducted by Dr. Avery Faigenbaum have shown that it is possible to experience positive growth effects from strength training when children receive proper nutrition and physical activity.
 Other studies have found that weightlifting will increase the amount of muscle gained during puberty than normally expected.

-One of the most beneficial results of strength training is the increase of body strength.
-Many studies done in the late 1970’s and early 1980’s reported that prepubescent children were not capable of making strength gains because of their low levels of testosterone.
-The methods used in these studies were flawed, but led many people to believe that strength training programs were fruitless and ineffective for children.
+One of the most beneficial results of strength training is the increase in body strength.
+Many studies done in the late 1970s and early 1980s reported that prepubescent children were not capable of making strength gains because of their low levels of testosterone.
+The methods used in these studies were flawed but led many people to believe that strength training programs were fruitless and ineffective for children.
 Because of advances in technology, there is now a much better understanding of the possibilities of strength gains in children.
 Neuromuscular adaptations explain how children with low testosterone levels can achieve strength gains.

 There are many other health benefits gained as a result of participation in a properly designed weight training program.
 Risk factors for cardiovascular disease have been proven to show up in childhood.
-Research shows that physical activity can be of great help in cardiovascular protection in high risk individuals.
+Research shows that physical activity can be of great help in cardiovascular protection in high-risk individuals.
 Studies have found that individuals who exercise have significantly improved cholesterol levels.
 Other studies have found significantly lower blood pressure in children that lift weights.
-Diabetics may also benefit from the improved ability to absorb blood sugars as a result of weight training.
+People with diabetes may also benefit from the improved ability to absorb blood sugars as a result of weight training.

 Steps For Safety

-There are a few major steps that must be taken to insure safety in a weight training program.
+There are a few major steps that must be taken to ensure safety in a weight training program.
 The first is making sure that children are using proper technique.
-Most weight training injuries are resulted from improper technique while lifting; therefore children must be taught how to perform each lift before they begin the program.
+Most weight training injuries result from improper technique while lifting; therefore, children must be taught how to perform each lift before they begin the program.
 If proper technique is emphasized, injuries rarely occur.
-Supervision by an adult who fully understands the program and can properly teach it to the children is a very important component to keeping safety.
+Supervision by an adult who fully understands the program and can properly teach it to the children is a very important component to keeping safe.
 Another key to keeping children safe while lifting is using a properly designed weight training program.
 Lifting too much can result in overuse injuries, so the frequency and duration of lifting must be controlled.
 It is usually recommended that 10-15 repetitions be used per set.
 When developing a strength training program, each individual’s needs must be considered.
-The program must be made to benefit the children, be as safe as possible, and entertaining for the children involved.
+The program must be made to benefit the children, be as safe as possible, and to entertain for the children involved.